litmuschaos/litmus-docs/website/docs/user-guides/construct-workflow.md

       template: revert-chaos
 ```

-3. **Entrypoint** : The first step that executes in a workflow is called its entrypoint.
+3. **Entrypoint** : The first step that executes in a chaos scenario is called its entrypoint.

 ```yaml
 entrypoint: custom-chaos